rohitkjaiswal/myTodoApp/README.md

 # myTodoApp
-this is a todo app , which is created with using the react + vite + Bootstrap
+This is a todo app , which is created with using the react + vite + Bootstrap.
+This is the my first react app.